Inquiry ordered against Sui Gas bosses

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Wednesday ordered an inquiry against the managing directors (MDs) of the two state-run gas utilities, SNGPL and SSGCL, for concealing information from the government and not informing it in time about possible shortages and malfunctioning of gas compressors.
+ISLAMABAD: Prime Minister Imran Khan on Wednesday ordered an inquiry against managing directors (MDs) of the two state-run gas utilities including SNGPL and SSGCL for concealing information from the government and not informing it in time for possible shortages and malfunctioning of gas compressors.

+Prime minister asked the minister petroleum division to hold inquiries and give the report in 72 hours.

 The premier was told that basically these two companies are responsible for this crisis, as they have not only kept secret the malfunctioning of various gas compressor plants in the country but also kept the government in the dark regarding the assessment of gas demand in December and did negligence in this regard.

-A fact-finding committee was formed, which would be headed by Ogra Chairperson Uzma Adil Khan, while Qazi Saleem Siddiqui (DGPC), Shahid Yousaf (DG Gas) and Imran Ahmad (DG LG) would be its members.
-They would conduct an inquiry against MDs of SNGPL and SSGCL and would report back to the prime minister in three days.
+A fact-finding committee was formed which would be headed by Ogra Chairperson Uzma Adil Khan, while Qazi Saleem Siddiqui (DG PC), Shahid Yousaf (DG Gas) and Imran Ahmad (DG LG) would be its members.
+They would conduct an inquiry against MDs of SNGPL and SSGCL and would report back to prime minister in three days.

 A notification issued by the Petroleum Division said that the committee may call any expert witness to assist in the proceedings.
 The specific allegations against the top officials of these utilities are negligence in reporting of facts to the ministry or incompetence to deal with the operational issues, withholding of information from the government and overall systemic governance failure of SNGPL and SSGCL.

-The prime minister was informed that currently gas fields’ production in south is 1200MMCFD, which is 80MMCFD less than the same month of the last year.
-In the north region, gas supplies from three fields namely Kunner, Pasaki and Gambat have been reduced by 50MMCFD from November 22, 2018, as a consequence of curtailment due to condensate storage problem at the fields and refineries.
+The prime minister was informed that currently for gas fields’ production in South is 1200MMCFD which is 80MMCFD less than same month of the last year.
+In north region, gas supplies from three fields namely Kunner, Pasaki and Gambat have been reduced by 50MMCFD from November 22, 2018, as a consequence of curtailment due to condensate storage problem at the fields and refineries.

-The premier was informed that Karachi faced the shortage due to low gas production, while out-of-order gas compressors at Nawabshah and Saran, the north region faced low pressure of gas and shortage of supply.
+The premier was informed that Karachi faced the shortage due to low gas production, while out of order gas compressors at Nawabshah and Saran, the north region faced the low pressure of gas and shortage of supply.

 The premier was informed that for controlling the shortages, the already scheduled eight cargoes of RLNG is to reach Pakistan in time.
 Besides, efforts have been expedited for increasing local gas production.